Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Numerical Example

 \subsubsection{Covariance Matrix}

 The covariance matrix of the reward vector encodes our belief of the structure of the prior.
 Based off of our knowledge of this soccer game, we can develop two types of covariance matrices. \begin{itemize} \item \emph{Weak Covariance Matrix}: an identity matrix, indicating that the reward vector is assumed independently distributed.
-This is a universal covariance matrix suitable for those MIRL problems in which we neither have knowledge of the structure of unknowns, nor want to make a guess. \item \emph{Strong Covariance Matrix}: a more complex matrix encapsulating some internal information subject to our following beliefs. \begin{enumerate} \item When A has the ball and takes a shot, the PSS depends only on A' s position in the field; likewise for B. \item In any state, the reward for A for any non-{\em shoot} action is a state-dependent constant; likewise for B. \end{enumerate} \end{itemize}
+This is a universal covariance matrix suitable for those MIRL problems in which we neither have knowledge of the structure of unknowns, nor want to make a guess. \item \emph{Strong Covariance Matrix}: a more complex matrix encapsulating some internal information of the reward structure subject to our following beliefs. \begin{enumerate} \item When A has the ball and takes a shot, the PSS depends only on A' s position in the field; likewise for B. \item In any state, the reward for A for any non-{\em shoot} action is a state-dependent constant; likewise for B. \end{enumerate} \end{itemize} Note that the strong covariance matrix can be constructed from the correlation matrix, by assuming that the standard deviation of each random variable in the unknown reward vector is the same.
+In order to avoid singularity, we will add a small perturbation $\alpha$ to the diagonal of the covariance matrix.

-There are three types of relationships between any pair of rewards, perfect positive correlation, perfect negative correlation and mutual independence.
-In addition, we assume that the standard deviation of each random variable in the reward vector is the same.
-This assumption leads to a conclusion that normalized by a constant, the covariance matrix is equivalent to the correlation matrix of the unknown vector.
-Each entry in the correlation matrix is 0, 1 or -1, in accordance with the relationships embodied in the definitions of weak and strong covariance.
-Given the symmetry of the soccer problem, the covariance matrix $\Sigma$ will be singular.
-This presents a problem because the MIRL optimization procedure requires $\Sigma^{-1}$ as input.
-We address this issue by working with the nonsingular matrix $\hat{\Sigma}= \alpha I + \Sigma$, where $\alpha$ is a small positive scalar.